11 Nov 2022

 And do you know one of the coolestand “best-kept secrets” in our Atlantic waters?
 We'll tell you!
 Frying Pan Shoals and Tower (AKA “the Shoals” and “the Tower”) is located about 34 miles offshore.
 This former U.S. Coast Guard Frying Pan Light Station, a lighthouse in international waters, attracts folks to what is the southernmost end of the feared “Graveyard of the Atlantic.”
-The Frying Pan Tower shoals normally hold ample King Mackerel with bait and water temperature around 70 degrees.
+The Frying Pan Tower shoals normally hold ample King Mackerel with bait and a water temperature of around 70 degrees.
 Grouper, Sea Bass, Porgies, and other bottom fish (and Bluefin Tuna during the winter months) are among other great catches in those waters, including the Fairway Ledge and the Cucumber.

 Whether fishing for quality or quantity, everyone can hit it right on any given day.
 Do you want to know the best way to find out what to catch?
 Simply walk up to the fishermen with full buckets or coolers and ask what they’re using for bait.
 You’ll usually find they’re more than happy to offer their words of wisdom.
 Also, be sure to check the size and creel limits from the North Carolina Division of Marine Fisheries, and remember to apply for and purchase your saltwater fishing license.
 You can even find fishing summaries by NCDOMF.

 Cast your line, and let the fishing begin!